Mature Masculine

 Near Enemies: False Versions

 Romantic obsession: Fixating on one person as the source of all feeling.
-True passion connects to life itself, not one object.
+True passion connects to life itself; it doesn't obsess over individuals.

 Spiritual bypassing: Using "transcendence" to avoid feeling.
 True passion includes the body, emotions, and the mess of being human.